mmistakes/minimal-mistakes/about/index.md

 A capable and self-motivated data analyst with a background in the biological sciences and education.
 I’m keen to explore data and to use cutting-edge statistical techniques, including Machine Learning algorithms, to make reproducible, robust and actionable insights from the data.

-I have recently completed a PhD in Genetic Engineering at the University of Oxford where I developed my penchant for Data Science.-->
+I have recently completed a PhD in Genetic Engineering at the University of Oxford where I developed my penchant for Data Science.

+-->

 ## Matt Upson